Time to Apply for the 2018-19 school year!

-This program has been made possible with funding from The Abington Foundation, Eva L. and Joseph M. Bruening Foundation, MyCom, The Reinberger Foundation, United Methodist Women National, United Way Services of Greater Cleveland and the Thomas H. White Foundation.
+This program has been made possible with funding from the Abington Foundation, Anisfield-Wolf Book Awards, Eva L. and Joseph M. Bruening Foundation, MyCom, United Methodist Women, and Visible Voice Books.

 Contact WSCH Youth Services Director, Allison “Ms. Ali” McClain, at (216) 771-7297, ext.
 315 to enroll.

 What is Sisterhood?

 Sisterhood is an after-school and summer arts program (Summer of Sisterhood) that prepares girls ages 10 - 18 for womanhood and their life beyond.
 Throughout the school year, arts and creativity are interwoven into the curriculum which has a focus on literacy.

 During eight weeks of the summer, Summer of Sisterhood continues its drive to help girls reach their fullest potential as we focus on a specific arts project designed to teach the girls how creative expression can transform a community and positively impact public perception.

 Sisterhood fosters a belief in girls’ self-worth based on their skills, unique talents, and spirituality rather than on appearance, popularity, sexuality or negative gender and racial stereotypes.

 Sisterhood encourages and challenges young women to be strong and independent, to exercise self-discipline, to respect themselves and one another, to value education, and to know when and how to give help and receive it.